Experienced Cat and Dog Spay and Neuter Services in Edmond, OK

 • Mounting behavior is reduced or eliminated.

-Caring for Your Dog and Cat After Their Spay or Neuter
+Caring for Your Pet After Their Spay or Neuter

-• Do not give your pet a bath until sutures are removed or ten days have passed.
+• Avoid bathing your pet until sutures are removed or at least 10 days have passed.

-• Check their incisions daily and call us at (405) 701-9000 if you notice unusual discharge, swelling, unattachment.
+• Check the incision daily and contact us if you notice swelling, discharge, or loose stitches.